Understanding Non-Solicitation Agreements In Calgary, Alberta

 What A Non-Solicitation Contract Does Not Protect?

 A non-solicitation agreement, in Alberta, cannot protect against the former employee or contractor from accepting clients of your company.
 A non-solicitation agreements only protects against that person from approaching or soliciting business in any way.
-If a client decided on their own to find the former employee and use their services, that is not a breach of the agreement.
+For example, if a client decided on their own to find the former employee and use their services, that is not a breach of the agreement.
 When litigated, proving a former employee solicited the business of a customer is a challenge for the business.
 Most often this prove occurs in the form of the actual client providing the proof as their loyalties lay with the business owner and not the employee.

-- On disclosing client lists to prospective buyers
+- Situations disclosing client lists to prospective buyers of the business.

 We work with you to protect your business.
 Non-solicitation agreements are complex documents that must be drafted very carefully to protect the future of your business.
 Professional and experienced guidance is worth the low investment.
-The non-solicitation agreement lawyers at Kahane Law Office can help with your non-solicitation agreement legal requirements.
+The non-solicitation agreement lawyers at Kahane Law Office can help with drafting these contracts for you and all your legal needs.
 CONNECT NOW.
 We can be reached toll-free at 1-877-225-8817 (or 403-225-8810 locally in Calgary, Alberta), or email us directly here.